Giovanni Muscedere: The Shedden massacre

-At the beginning of April 2006, Kellestine accused one of the "no surrender crew", Jamie Flanz, of being a police informer.
+At the beginning of April 2006, Kellestine accused one of the "no surrender crew", Jamie "Goldberg" Flanz, of being a police informer.
 As Flanz was Jewish and the rabidly anti-Semitic Kellestine hated him for that, Muscedere did not take the allegation seriously, but to settle the matter, it was agreed that the "no surrender crew" would visit Kellestine's farm to discuss his claims.
 Most of the "no surrender crew" lived in the Toronto area, but Kellestine insisted that the meeting be held at his farm, and Muscedere agreed.
 Kellestine also stated that Sandham and some other members of the Winnipeg chapter were staying with him, which was intended as a "bait" as knew that relations between Muscedere and Sandham were very poor.
 Muscedere and the "no surrender crew" were planning to "pull the patch" on Kellestine, whose racist paranoia had become too much for them.
 Going with Muscedere were Frank Salerno, George Jessome, Luis Raposo, Michael Trotta, Paul Sinopoli, Jamie Flanz and George Kriarakis.

 On the night of 7 April 2006, at a meeting at Kellestine's farm attended by the two factions, which began at about 10:30 pm when the "no surrender crew" entered his barn.
 The barn was full of rusting machinery, old furniture, and children's toys while its walls were decorated with pornographic photographs of buxom young women sitting atop Harley-Davidson motorcycles or half-dressed as construction workers together with "Kellestine's usual Nazi propaganda".
 Kellestine instructed his guests to stay in the middle where he had cleared out some space.
-Sandham was standing in the rafters with a rifle, while Dwight Mushey, Frank Mather, Marcelo Aravena and a biker known as "M.H." were patrolling outside armed with rifles and shotguns, and Brett Gardiner listened to the police scanners inside Kellestine's house.
+Sandham was standing in the rafters with a rifle, while Dwight "Big Dee" Mushey, Frank Mather, Marcelo "Fat Ass" Aravena and a biker known as "M.H." were patrolling outside armed with rifles and shotguns, and Brett Gardiner listened to the police scanners inside Kellestine's house.

-Accordingly, to one version of the events, upon entering the barn, Luis "Chopper" Raposo saw Sandham with his rifle, and realizing that he been betrayed, fired at him with his sawed-off shotgun.
+Accordingly, to one version of the events, upon entering the barn, Luis Raposo saw Sandham with his rifle, and realizing that he been betrayed, fired at him with his sawed-off shotgun.
 Sandham was only slightly injured as he was wearing a bullet-proof vest, returned fire and killed Raposo.
 However, Raposo's favorite gesture was to "give the finger", and the autopsy revealed at the time of his death, Raposo had raised his middle finger while the rest of his fingers clinched into his fist and that Sandham's bullet had gone through Raposo's raised finger, shattering it completely.
 The forensic evidence does not support's Sandham's claim that Raposo had fired at him, and moreover Sandham is a "well known pathological liar" not known for his willingness to take responsibility for his actions.
 It is not entirely clear what happened other than Raposo was giving Sandham the finger at the time when Sandham used his skills as a marksman to put a bullet through it.